sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-11-Spring IoC and DI.md

 {% endhighlight %}

 # Bean scope
-* Singleton - Will have only one thorught application.
+* Singleton - Will have only one thorough application.
-* Prototype - Can have mutiple objects.
+* Prototype - Can have multiple objects.
-* Request - Will store variable on a request and recreta on new request.
+* Request - Will store variable on a request and recreate on new request.
-* session - Will create and keep been on sessio.
+* session - Will create and keep been on session.
-* global-session - consider it as applation scope.
-Rarely chaneges.
+* global-session - consider it as application scope.
+Rarely changes.

 {% highlight xml %}
  <bean id="someBean" class="com.packahe.DemoBean" scope="session" />